juju/docs/src/en/clouds-maas-manual.md

       endpoint: http://prodmaas/MAAS
 ```

-This defines three MAAS (region) controllers.
-To add a MAAS cloud from this
+This example YAML defines three MAAS (region) controllers.
+To add a MAAS cloud from this definition to Juju,
-definition to Juju run the command in the form:
+run the command in the form:

 ```bash
 juju add-cloud <cloudname> <YAML file>